SlimKhiari/facial-recognition-platform-AI/README.md

   ## Wassim
   > Setting up the automatic lock with arduino + pyfirmata + wiring

+# File location
+## "reconnaitre python" folder
+ > Here we find the python code for face recognition using the face recognition API with the part to open the lock (pyfirmata)..

+ ## "projet_web_jee" folder
+ > Here we find the JEE application to display the absscenes of the students stored in the database.

+ ## "gestion-visiteur" folder
+ > Here we find the PHP application to manage visitors who are not recognized by our AI.

+  ## "reconnaitre sqlr" folder
+  > Here we find the SQL queries for our database following facial recognition.

 ************************************************** ************************************************
 Please go to the "les_rendus" folder to see the rendering of each (report + readme).